wcervini/codeigniter-cli/README.md

 This project streamlines the speed and standardization of software for the model, view and controller of codeigniter.

 ### Requirements
-1.- codeigniter 3.0
+1.- codeigniter 3.0<br>
-2.- Download folder cli on project /mycodeigniter/ or edit APPPATH to route ci 3.- Bootstrap css <= not required
+2.- Download folder cli on project /mycodeigniter/ or edit APPPATH to route ci<br>
+3.- Bootstrap css <= not required<br>

 ### Use
 <ol>